|

 passes to those who help (worth $20).

-7. The low water level is ideal to start fixing the swim beaches.
+7. The low water level is ideal to clean up and fix Boulder Beach.

 They should remove all the big rocks and haul in pea-gravel to minimize exposure